caspervonb/node-browser_process/doc/man/browser_process.find.3.md

 ## PARAMETERS

 `name` *String*
-:   The name to use.
+:   Specifies the name of a browser to find.

 `callback` *Function*
-:   The callback to use.
+:   Specifies the function to call on success or failure.

 ## DESCRIPTION

-Searches default installation directories for an executable of a browser with the given `name` which may be `chrome`, `chromium`, `electron` or `firefox`.

-The callback is passed two arguments `(error, command)`, where `command` is the absolute real resolved path to the browser executable.
+`find` searches asynchroniously in the known default vendor installation directories for an executable of the browser with the specified `name`, calling the specified `callback` function with the absolute executable path as its second parameter.
+If an error occurs, the `callback` function is called with the error as its first parameter instead.

 ## EXAMPLES